TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 non-sitepackage extensions.

 Page TSconfig can be defined globally as
-:ref:`Default page TSconfig <pagesettingdefaultpagetsconfig>` or for a :ref:`page tree <include-static-page-tsconfig>`, a page and all its subpages.
+:ref:`Default page TSconfig <pagesettingdefaultpagetsconfig>`, on site level via :ref:`Page TSconfig via site or set <include-static-page-tsconfig-per-site>` or for a :ref:`page tree <include-static-page-tsconfig>`, a page and all its subpages.

 It is also possible to set